michaelwnau/modvislite/README.md

 # Modvis Lite
 ## Project name: modvis_
 ## Description
-Modvis Lite is a lightweight visualization library for data modeling and analysis.
-It provides a simple and intuitive interface for extracting data from endpoints, visualizing the data, and performing analysis on the data.
+Modvis Lite is a lightweight library that supports data mining,
+ETL/ELT, migration, database reconstruction and analysis.
+It provides a simple and intuitive interface for extracting data from endpoints, moving it into a database, sending it to csv, cleanaing, preparing, and supporting a variety of pipeline use-cases.
-Modvis Lite is built as part of the Modvis project, which is a machine learning pipeline for building models from UGC data.
+ModvisLite is built as part of the Modvis project, which is a machine learning pipeline for building models from UGC data.
 Modvis Lite is a standalone library that can be used for data discovery and analysis.